LaraAEC/foodExplorer_page/README.md

 - It's necessary to register and then proceed with the login.
 Only registered users can view the Menu and place orders.

 - The routes for the administrator differ from those presented to the user, as the authorizations for Menu usage vary.
 Refer to "Features" section.

 - The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
 This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
 This value should already be configured directly in the database, with "1" indicating an administrator role.

+# Usage Guidelines
+- Steps to Run the Project:
+1 - Clone the Repository:
+Open the terminal or command prompt and navigate to the directory where you want to clone the project.
+Then, execute the command: 'git clone <REPOSITORY_URL_TO_CLONE>'
+2 - Access the Project Directory:
+Use the 'cd' command in the integrated terminal to enter the cloned project directory.

+3 - Install Dependencies:
+Ensure that you have Node.js installed on your machine.
+Run the following command to install the project's dependencies listed in the package.json file: 'npm install'

+4 - Configure Environment Variables:
+Set up environment variables as per the .env.example file.

+5 - Run the Project:
+In the integrated terminal, run the command: 'npm run dev'

+6 - Access the Application:
+After starting the project, open a web browser and access the local address indicated in the terminal output.
+It might be something like http://localhost:3000

+- To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
+It's important to run this command to ensure that all necessary dependencies are installed correctly.

+- The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
+This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
+This value should already be configured directly in the database, with "1" indicating an administrator role.